vitejs/vite/docs/guide/ssr.md

 :::

 :::warning Low-level API
 This is a low-level API meant for library and framework authors.
-If your goal is to create an application, you may want to have a look at these higher-level SSR tools at [Awesome Vite SSR](https://github.com/vitejs/awesome-vite#ssr) first.
-That said, many applications are successfully built directly on top of Vite's native low-level API &mdash; just make sure to check out these higher-level tools first.
+If your goal is to create an application, make sure to check out the higher-level SSR plugins and tools at [Awesome Vite SSR section](https://github.com/vitejs/awesome-vite#ssr) first.
+That said, many applications are successfully built directly on top of Vite's native low-level API.
 :::

 :::tip Help